RodrigoPavezReyes/RodrigoPavezReyes/README.md

 # Hi there 👋,  I am Rodrigo Pavez!

+##Brief description about me
-##I work as a software developer and discovered that I love day-to-day code challenges, puzzles, and clean code.
+I work as a software developer and discovered that I love day-to-day code challenges, puzzles, and clean code.

 <!--